Welfare

 welfare system contributes greatly to the breakdown of the family.

-- The more welfare that families receive from
+- The more welfare that

 o